 We recognise the importance of tenant participation and the requirement to consult tenants on standards of service for repairs and maintenance.
 We use a range of methods for seeking tenants' views and feedback on specific issues.
-These include tenant newsletters and annual reports, tenant satisfaction surveys, annual general meeting, tenants' meetings and publication of information on our website.
+These include tenant newsletters and annual reports, tenant satisfaction surveys, annual general meeting, tenants' meetings and publication of information on our website and social media channels.